 - West: Art > 1800: Paintings, drawings, changing exhibitions, sculptures, decorative arts, and photographs.

 A half hour before my scheduled tour begins, I try and cover as much ground as possible, exploring the museum store and paintings at my own leisure.
-As I said, I know next to nothing about art history, but seeing actual paintings by actual famous artists was pretty damn awesome.
+As I said, I know next to nothing about art history, but seeing actual paintings by actual famous artists was damn awesome.
 (They do exist after all!)

 The Museum Hack Tour

 The inevitable hand has struck 6:00 pm, which means the tour was about to commence.
 I meet with my tour guide Adrian, who should have her own Disney movie with her cheerful and exuberant demeanor.
-Her level of enthusiasm was quite literally off the charts and actually made me semi-interested in my least favorite subject (History…zzzzzz).
+Her level of enthusiasm was quite literally off the charts and made me semi-interested in my least favorite subject (History…zzzzzz).

-She kicks off the tour by guiding me and her 6 other minions (aka the rest of the tour group) to a room filled with ceramics and “joke” drinkware, most notably of one that is shaped like a small man:
+She kicks off the tour by guiding me and her six other minions (aka the rest of the tour group) to a room filled with ceramics and “joke” drinkware, most notably of one that is shaped like a small man:

 I’ll leave it to you to figure out how to drink from this.
 (Hint: Think Rudolph.)

 Adrian than proceeds to take us into a room filled with religious paintings, where she talks about Saints and…babies?
 Yes, the baby talk was real.
 We talked about cross fit babies, old looking babies…the aesthetic of babies that were depicted in these types of Italian and European paintings.